Lrodriguez310/Flags4us_assignment1/README.txt

 2:17pm finished adding all of the seedData and wow did that take long...
 SHESSSSSSSSSSSSSSSSSSSSSSSSHHHHHHHHHHHHHHHHHHHHH

+Date: 10 13 2022

+12:20PM - ADDED display name Release date instead of ReleaseDate to flag.cs and added currency and datatype to the seeddata

+1:13 pm added a rating system to my project bad being the worst average being average and excellent being great quality.
+     Updated migrations

                                          !!!!!!!!!!!!!!!!!!!TIME FOR ALL ThE CHARTS!!!!!!!!!!!!!!!!!!!
                                                        ──────────────────────────────────